 A NOTE FROM THE CEO

 Thank you for taking the time to read this document, and for helping to bring the ElectriCities brand to life.
 All of us have a responsibility to create the organization we want to be part of-starting with how we represent ourselves visually and verbally.

-As we execute an ambitious strategic plan, speaking as one is more important than ever.
-And your work, which elevates the communities we proudly serve, is what drives our message.
 Our commitment to our members has always been at the heart of who we are and why we exist, but you help make it real.

 Thank you for your continued dedication to living our brand and telling our story.

 Sincerely,

 Roy L. Jones

 CEO, ElectriCities